zaphosting/docs/docs/vserver-windows-soulmask.md

 ## Preparation

 To begin with, connect to your VPS or root server through Remote Desktop (RDP).
-Use our [RDP Initial Access](vserver-windows-userdp.md) guide if you need help doing this.
+Use our [Initial Access (RDP)](vserver-windows-userdp.md) guide if you need help doing this.

 Once you have accessed your server, you will need to setup **SteamCMD** in order to be able to download the necessary dedicated server files.
 SteamCMD is the **command-line (CLI)** version of the Steam client and is the tool which allows you to easily download a range of Steam workshop and dedicated server files.
 Download [SteamCMD from the official Valve website](https://developer.valvesoftware.com/wiki/SteamCMD) or directly [here](https://steamcdn-a.akamaihd.net/client/installer/steamcmd.zip).